-Continuing on a beery theme by visiting a Brussels institution, LA BECASSE (BRUXELLES) (“The Woodcock”)!
-They serve Faro and Gueuze, two of the unusual traditional beers made in Brussels.
-Order some Belgian cheese to help them down!
+Continue the beer theme by visiting a Brussels institution, A La Bécasse (BRUXELLES) (“The Woodcock”)!
+They serve Faro and Gueuze, two of the most typical beers made in Brussels.
+Why not try them with some Belgian cheese!

 Tasty vaudeville in the gallery